freeman-lab/spark-ml-streaming/README.md

 Where `temporary_path` is where data will be written / read, and `lightning_host` is the address of your Lightning server.
 After it starts, your browser will open, and you should see data appear shortly.

-Try running with different settings, for example, to run a one-dimensional version with four clusters and a half-life of 3 batches:
+Try running with different settings, for example, to run a 1-d version with 4 clusters and a half-life of 3 batches:

 	bin/streaming-kmeans <temporary_path> -l <lighting_host> -nc 4 -nd 1 -hl 3 -tu batches